healeycodes/queuedle/README.md

 ```

 The solver uses a best-first search algorithm to explore possible moves and find high-scoring solutions.
 It will output the best move sequence and final score to the console.

+Lots more info about the solver in [my blog post](https://healeycodes.com/solving-queuedle).